jedisct1/dsvpn/README.md

 * Low and constant memory footprint.
 Doesn't perform any heap memory allocations.
 * Small (~25 KB), with an equally small and readable code base.
 No external dependencies.
 * Works out of the box.
 No lousy documentation to read.
 No configuration file.
 No post-configuration.
 Run a single-line command on the server, a similar one on the client and you're done.
 No firewall and routing rules to manually mess with.
-* Works with Linux (client, server) and MacOS/OpenBSD (client).
+* Works with Linux, MacOS and OpenBSD.
 Adding support for other operating systems is trivial.
 * Doesn't leak between reconnects if the network doesn't change.
 Blocks IPv6 on the client to prevent IPv6 leaks.

 Next: